Radio Check

 Proximity Chat

-To communicate via voice to individuals - both friend and foe - nearby, you can press and hold T on your keyboard (LB on Xbox) and speak into your microphone.
+To communicate via voice to individuals - both friend and foe - nearby, you can press and hold T on your keyboard and speak into your microphone.

-You can also toggle voice communications by double-tapping T on your keyboard (or pressing LB + B on Xbox).
+You can also toggle voice communications by double-tapping T on your keyboard (or pressing LB on Xbox, L1 on PS5).

 Handheld Radios

 Handheld radios allow you to communicate with your squadmates and others on your team over distances that would be impossible with just Proximity Voice Chat.
-To transmit over a handheld radio in your inventory, press and hold CAPS LOCK on your keyboard (Tap LB to switch between proximity chat and radio, then Hold LB on Xbox) and speak into your microphone.
+To transmit over a handheld radio in your inventory, press and hold CAPS LOCK on your keyboard (Hold LB on Xbox, hold L1 on PS5) and speak into your microphone.

-To access the radial Radio Select Menu and adjust which frequencies you are currently listening to, press G on your keyboard (LB + X on Xbox).
+To access the radial Radio Select Menu and adjust which frequencies you are currently listening to, press G on your keyboard (LB + X on Xbox, L1 + Square on PS5).
 You can then move your cursor/selection to one of two channels available and set it as your active one.
 You will be able to hear both channels, but can only talk on the one you have currently selected as "active."

-You can also use your mouse SCROLL WHEEL (Up and Down on D-Pad on Xbox) to adjust a selected channel's frequency up or down in 0.5 KHz "steps."
+You can also use your mouse SCROLL WHEEL (Up and Down on D-Pad on Xbox or PS5) to adjust a selected channel's frequency up or down in 0.5 KHz "steps."

-You can use Q / E ( Left and Right on D-Pad on Xbox) to cycle between predetermined channels with set frequencies for the Platoon, and for each Group on your team.
+You can use Q / E ( Left and Right on D-Pad on Xbox or PS5) to cycle between predetermined channels with set frequencies for the Platoon, and for each Group on your team.

-Finally, pressing R (Hold LB + press X to turn on / press X to turn off on Xbox) while a channel is highlighted will toggle the power state of your radio.
+Finally, pressing R (Hold LB + press RS to turn on/off on Xbox, or Hold L1 + press R3 to turn on/off on PS5) while a channel is highlighted will toggle the power state of your radio.

 Manpack Radios

 Manpack Radios allow you to speak to members of your faction at an even longer distance than handheld radios, and also has both lower and higher frequencies available for use in comparison to handheld radios.
-To speak on a Manpack radio, you can either have it selected as your active channel and press and hold CAPS LOCK (LB on Xbox), or, if you are carrying and using a Handheld Radio in tandem with your Manpack, you can press L-CTRL + CAPS LOCK to transmit, leaving CAPS LOCK assigned to your Handheld Radio.
+To speak on a Manpack radio, you can either have it selected as your active channel and press and hold CAPS LOCK (LB on Xbox, L1 on PS5), or, if you are carrying and using a Handheld Radio in tandem with your Manpack, you can press L-CTRL + CAPS LOCK (LB + A on Xbox, L1 + X on PS5) to transmit, leaving CAPS LOCK assigned to your Handheld Radio.

 Text Chat

 You are also able to communicate with other players through text chat in-game.
-By pressing / (LB + Y on Xbox) you will open a chat window you can then type a message into.
-You can then send the message by pressing ENTER (LB + Y on Xbox) or discard the message by pressing ESC on your keyboard (Menu button on Xbox).
+By pressing / (LB + Y on Xbox, L1 + Triangle on PS5) you will open a chat window you can then type a message into.
+You can then send the message by pressing ENTER (A on Xbox, X on PS5) or discard the message by pressing ESC on your keyboard (Menu button on Xbox or PS5).

-You can view your chat history by using the SCROLL WHEEL on your mouse (Up and Down on D-Pad on Xbox).
+You can view your chat history by using the SCROLL WHEEL on your mouse (Up and Down on D-Pad on Xbox or PS5).

-By pressing the UP or DOWN arrows on your keyboard (Left and Right on D-Pad on Xbox), you can switch between the four different text channels:
+By pressing the UP or DOWN arrows on your keyboard (Left and Right on D-Pad on Xbox or PS5), you can switch between the four different text channels:

 Be sure you have the correct one selected before typing and sending a message!
 You don't want to be the person who gives sensitive information to the enemy in Global Chat!